shakfu/header_utils/README.md

 Apply default transformations to headers copied to `include-dst`.

-### 3. Transformation mode with custom endings filter
+### 3. Default Transformations with custom endings filter

 ```bash
 ./header_utils.py --header-endings .hpp include-src include-dst
 ```

-Run `header_utils` with default transformations.
 In this case, only headers with an `.hpp` suffix will be modified as opposed to the default: any with ['.h', '.hpp', '.hh'] endings.

 ## Commandline API